Lindzsy/curriculum/prework-practice-typing.md

 When you type well, you optimize for typing: you type in tandem with thinking, thus the disparity between your thought and the computer is minimal.
-This gives you quick guiding feedback.
+This grants you quick guiding feedback.

 When you type poorly, you optimize against typing: you do your thinking independently, and thus rely much more heavily on your brain's ability to play computer.
-Given that you're new at this, your brain is especially unprepared for this task.
+Your brain is bad at this task.
+If you are inhibited by typing, you will suffer a constant cloud of confusion.
+You will frequently lose information because you couldn't cache it in your brain long enough to transfer it to your computer.

 Your typing affects your behaviour, and as a consequence, poor typing skills can utterly cripple a new developer.

 Fortunately, typing is a hard-skill.
-Focus on it carefully, being attentive to precision, correcting mistakes, pushing yourself to improve... and you will.
+Focus on it carefully, being attentive to precision, correcting mistakes, pushing yourself to improve... and you will!

 Foundation